liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/03-creating-the-android-project.markdown

 At this point, you're probably wondering what *fragments* and *layouts* are.
 Fragments are similar to activities.
 They are portions of on-screen views that can be accessed in your app.
-Fragments exist *within* activities and there can be multiple fragments per activity.
+Fragments exist *within* activities, and there can be multiple fragments per activity.
 In this case, the Guestbook app's drawer and main views are fragments.
 Google describes fragments in detail [here](http://developer.android.com/guide/components/fragments.html).
 Layouts